-This is starting to look alot more like the old “Surface” table coming back.
+This is starting to look a lot more like the old “Surface” table coming back.
 Instead of a table, it’s a huge tablet.
 Instead of only using Microsoft’s software, it will make use of the BlueStacks emulator (and bring Android apps to the device).
 I say one thing, it’s too big and too thick.
-If you check out the promo video of a family owning one of these things, kids grab the device off-screen to play a coloring game.
+If you check out the promo video of a family-owned one of these things, kids grab the device off-screen to play a colouring game.
 What we don’t see is the kid(s) lumbering to carry this thing away.
-I don’t think it’s going to gain traction until the weight and thickness comes down.
+I don’t think it’s going to gain traction until the weight and thickness come down.
 The promise, however, is there.

 HzO WaterBlock Protection

-Lenovo’s new entry in the smartphone market is a massive one.
-This thing has a huge 5.5-inch display with a 13 megapixel camera on the back, 2 GB of RAM and 16 GB of storage with expansion slots.
+Lenovo’s new entry into the smartphone market is a massive one.
+This thing has a huge 5.5-inch display with a 13-megapixel camera on the back, 2 GB of RAM and 16 GB of storage with expansion slots.
 The phone looks to include Android 4.x when it’s released later in the year.
 The specifications with these phones keep ratcheting up, and this one is pushing the limits yet again.